What is Quadriplegia?

 Quadriplegia is caused by an interruption of the functional of the cervical spine which can have very different results depending on the area that is injured.
 This can range from requiring assisted breathing with a ventilator with no independent motion to some independent motion that requires the support of technology and aid for life’s common activities.
 Bowel and bladder care may be required as well as feeding care.
 Some patients may be able to control a wheelchair, others may not.

 Quadriplegia can result from any of the following traumatic incidents, including:

 • Sports Injury

 In any one of the above, the spinal column may be injured and, again, depending on where the injury occurs quadriplegia can result.

 Quadriplegia is, sadly, irreversible.
 Once the cervical spine is injured, it does not recover.
 Some patients may make improvements in their mobility, but generally, quadriplegia is a permanent condition that requires extensive and expensive medical treatment and support and rehabilitation therapies.

 For the patient, especially someone injured due to the actions of another as in a motor vehicle accident, pursuing their legal rights and remedies may be the only way to obtain adequate compensation.
 Facing a life-changing and devastating injury that may result in the patient being unable to work and provide for his or her family is hard enough.
-Let Brown Trial Firm LLP help you determine what financial compensation you may be entitled to receive.
+Let Brown Trial Firm, PLLC help you determine what financial compensation you may be entitled to receive.
 We offer a free consultation to learn about your case and to explain you legal rights.
 We can be reached at (866) 393-2611.